California consumers can find specific disclosures, including “Notice at Collection” details, by clicking here.

 - Appeal our decision to decline to process your request.

-To exercise any of the rights described above, please submit a request to us by either:
+To exercise the rights described above, please see the below guidance:

 In addition, you may opt out of “selling” or “sharing” your Personal Information in ways that we’ve identified may be a sale or sharing under certain state laws, including California, Virginia and Colorado, by changing the setting in your App settings by going to Profile → Settings → Security, and tapping “Control my information sharing."
-Alternatively, you can click on our “Do not sell or share my personal information” link at the bottom of albert.com, but please note that if you are not logged into your Albert account, this option will only be saved to your browser for the session which you are currently active in and will not change your account settings.
+Alternatively, you can click on our “Your privacy choices” link at the bottom of albert.com, but please note that if you are not logged into your Albert account, this option will only be saved to your browser for the session which you are currently active in and will not change your account settings.
+To change your account settings, follow the instructions in the prompt and provide the phone number associated with your Albert account.
 Further, using these choices will opt you out of sales and sharing only after the point in time at which you make your selection.

 Responding to Do Not Track Signals